 - The main thing to remember is that all year 7 pupils are in the same situation as you and are probably feeling many of the same feelings and share the same worries and reservations.

 - Firstly, allow yourself time to adjust – you’re not expected to feel at home right away and your teachers will understand this.
 It takes a lot of people at least the first half term to start feeling comfortable.
 If you are still having problems settling in your new school after your first term, try to discuss your feelings with your parents or guardians, or teachers.

 - It’s a fact of life that people are more inclined to some subjects more than others.
 Everyone learns differently and your skills might lie in different areas than your friends.
-But, for the sake of your education it‘s important to try your best in all subject areas until you reach an age where you can start making educational choices to suit your skills and areas of interest.
+But, it‘s important to try your best in all subject areas!

 Qualifications prove that you‘ve gained knowledge and developed your skills, and can help you to get a job, enter into higher education or gain a place on a training course.

 Some qualifications are awarded when you sit a final exam, whilst others are assessment based and your work will be graded as you go along.
 Also, some qualifications are a combination of coursework, assessments and exams.

 There is a lot of advice available to help you find something to suit your abilities and interests.
 You could study for academic qualifications such as A-levels or a degree, or you could choose a qualification that’s related to a specific interest that you have or job that you’d like to do.

 Certain jobs and careers require specific qualifications, for example medicine and law require a degree qualification, as well as experience and training.
 Some qualifications can be worked towards while you work and gain experience, for example youth work qualifications.